-The Polish Information and Foreign Investment Agency
+About the Polish Information and Foreign Investment Agency

-The Polish Information and Foreign Investment Agency (PAlilZ) has been servicing investors since 1992.
+The Polish Information and Foreign Investment Agency (PAliIZ) is a governmental institution and has been servicing investors since 1992.
 Its mission is to create a positive image of Poland in the world and increase the inflow of foreign direct investments by encouraging international companies to invest in Poland.
-PAlilZ is a useful partner for foreign entrepreneurs entering the Polish market.
+PAliIZ is a useful partner for foreign entrepreneurs entering the Polish market.
 The Agency guides investors through all the essential administrative and legal procedures that involve a project.
 It also provides rapid access to complex information relating to legal and business matters regarding investments.
-Moreover, it helps with finding the appropriate partners and suppliers together with new locations.
+Moreover, it helps in finding the appropriate partners and suppliers together with new locations.